stereobooster/braindb/README.md

 ## TODO

 - watch mode
+  - separate cases for delete and update
+  - add to queue all touched files
   - [ ] more sophisticated watch mode
   - [ ] make it abstract, so it can be reused for VSCode extension
 - left weblinks for later